 Troops win in overtime

-NORTH BAY, Ont. — Jake Henderson scored 31 seconds into overtime to propel the North Bay Battalion to a 3-2 comeback victory over the Sudbury Wolves in the only Ontario Hockey League game Wednesday night.
+ST. CATHARINES, Ont. — Adam McMaster scored at 3:44 of overtime to give the North Bay Battalion a 4-3 victory Friday night over the Niagara IceDogs in the opener of an Ontario Hockey League home-and-home series.

 Daniel Walker had one goal and one assist and Patrick Brown and Simon Rose also scored for North Bay, which won for the first time in three games to improve its won-lost-extended record to 9-8-1 for 19 points, tied for fourth place in the Central Division with the Barrie Colts, who lost 4-3 to the host Guelph Storm.
 Goaltender Christian Propp faced 39 shots.

 Philip Tomasino and Bradey Johnson each contributed one goal and one assist for Niagara, which got its other goal from Matthew Philip.
 Goaltender Stephen Dhillon also faced 39 shots before 5,148 at the Meridian Centre.

 Niagara is 10-5-3 for 23 points, first in the division, one point ahead of the Mississauga Steelheads and the Sudbury Wolves.

 The IceDogs had the best chances early in overtime, but Johnson couldn’t finish off a three-on-one rush and, seconds after Propp foiled Ivan Lodnia in close, McMaster skated into the high slot in the offensive zone, waited for Johnathon Schaefer to commit and beat Dhillon low to the glove side.
 Brad Chenier earned the lone assist on McMaster’s seventh goal of the season.